tardisblue9/VSS_demo/README.md

 Also, the initial prime should be of random choice over some large primes, instead my case, which is a fixed number.
 This prime decides a finite space.
 And the cost to compute this is one-time overhead.

 Two more files are uploaded for full version of VSS and LCC.
 All operations are done in finite filed of q.
-Wiki yyds.

-Reed Solomon decoding added.

 A realization of SNIP is added (reference: Prio: Private, Robust, and Scalable Computation of Aggregate Statistics).
 SSS and VSS are added in this version of file.
 And a RS decoding algorithm is also added.